 I can compare and contrast the challenges and contributions on the home front in the North and South.

 Away from the fields of battle, the home front was an important part of the Civil War … and also felt the greatest impact from the conflict.
-We will be examining the home front in class Monday and Thursday next week.
+We will be examining the home front in class Thursday and Monday.
 To prepare, your task is to spend some time with the materials below and record important concepts and observations on how the war effected the people on the home front, both North and South.
-Use your document to compare the challenges of life on the home front on both sides of the conflict.
+Make a copy and use your document to compare the challenges of life on the home front on both sides of the conflict.
 You should be able to get some great notes from the following sources … pick and choose what works best for you for about 25-30 minutes.

 Check out the Essential Civil War Curriculum’s The Home Front: North and South by Roberta Baxter – lots o’ good stuff!

 Women in the Civil War from the CWPT!